manoa-lost-found/manoa-lost-found.github.io/index.md

 * Three primary collections (Profiles, Projects, Interests) as well as three "join" Collections (ProfilesInterests, ProfilesProjects, and ProjectsInterests) that implement many-to-many relationships between them.
 * Top-level index pages (Profiles, Interests, and Projects) that show how to manipulate these six collections in various ways.
-* Initialization code to define default Profiles, Interests, and Projects and relations between them.
-* A simple Filter page to illustrate how to perform simple queries on the database and display the results.
-* Use of Meteor Methods to illustrate how to simplify implementation of multiple collection updates.
-* Use of indexes to enforce uniqueness of certain fields in the collections, enabling them to serve as primary keys.
-* Authentication using the built-in Meteor accounts package along with Sign Up and Sign In pages.
-* Authorization examples: certain pages are public (Profiles, Projects, Interests), while other pages require login (AddProject, Filter).
-* Use of Meteor Assets to initialize the database (helpful when initialization exceeds settings file size limits).

 ## User Guide